Shading Pie

 • Toggle Grid

-• Toggle Wireframe, globally as an overlay, or per object, or in edit mode using XRay to mirror 2.79s wire mode behavior, usefull to select through
+• Toggle Wireframe, globally as an overlay, or per object, or in edit mode using XRay to mirror 2.79s wire mode behavior, useful to select through

 • Toggle Outline